Being On “Tilt”

 - Up your dose of liposomal vitamin C. Vitamin C has powerful antioxidant properties that protect against the oxidative stress against the cell.

-- Get a home air filtration system to purify the air you breathe and limit toxins entering your body
+- Use an infrared sauna like Sauna Space and get a home air filtration system to purify the air you breathe and limit toxins entering your body

 - Really try to minimize an influx of stress